Configuring your cloud provider

 Background

-For setting this up, we recommend using a tool like Terraform, as it allows you to simply declare the desired resources.
-Particularly for configuring various policy documents, this will be helpful.
-We'll use Terraform in the following.
-You can adapt this guide and do the following steps manually.
+In order to set this up, we recommend using a tool like Terraform or OpenTofu, as they allow to simply declare the desired resources.
+Particularly for configuring various policy documents, this is helpful.

 }